ihmeuw-msca/Survival/README.rst

 Survival Analysis
 =================

 This repository is created for the applications from cancer team.
+The goal of the program is to infer the survival rate simply from mortality incidence ratio of the diease and the background mortality.

 Install
 -------
 The package require ``python=3.7`` and preliminary packages, Numpy, Scipy, and Pytest.
-If want to run the `examples <https://github.com/ihmeuw-msca/Survival/blob/master/examples>`_ Pandas, Jupyter and Maplotlib are required.
+If want to run the examples, Pandas, Jupyter and Maplotlib are also required.

 To install, simply clone the repository and install,